NEA Mandates and Structures

 • study of uncertainty propagation and quantification analyses for criticality safety assessments;

-• study of advanced Monte Carlo techniques (including transfer of best practices to practitioners, and the development of convergence, undersampling metrics);
+• study of advanced Monte Carlo techniques (including transfer of best practices to practitioners);

 Objectives